AndyCesium/kaleidoscope/README.md

 # kaleidoscope
  This is a starter program to get used to LLVM.
- Credit to the LLVM documentation website Toby Ho for the helpful guides on LLVM.
+ Credit to the LLVM documentation website and Toby Ho for the helpful guides on LLVM.

  LLVM documentation on kaleidoscope: https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html